Karan1223/RK-Hotels/README.md

 RK Hotels
 Website to search for hotels.
-Created using basic HTML and CSS.
+Created using basic HTML, CSS, and JavaScript.